-The proposed bill, if enacted, would amend current statutes to expand the training requirements for public high school students to include both cardiopulmonary resuscitation (CPR) and the use of automated external defibrillators (AEDs).
+If this bill were to become law, it would amend current statutes to expand the training requirements for public high school students to include both cardiopulmonary resuscitation (CPR) and the use of automated external defibrillators (AEDs).
 Specifically, it would require school districts and charter schools to provide at least one training session in both CPR and AED use, rather than just CPR as currently mandated.
-The training must adhere to the latest national emergency cardiovascular care guidelines and include hands-on practice.
-Additionally, the existing provisions regarding certification and excusal from training would be applied to both CPR and AED training.
+The training must adhere to the most current national evidence-based emergency cardiovascular care guidelines and be consistent with national standards.
+Additionally, the bill clarifies that training must include hands-on practice for both CPR and AED use, and it applies the same certification and excusal requirements to AED training as are currently in place for CPR.

 Statutes affected: